Aorta Surgery

 If you have an aneurysm, your surgeon will replace or strengthen the stretched part of your aorta.
 They use a synthetic fabric such as Dacron to replace or repair blood vessels.

-Aneurysm in your ascending aorta: For an aneurysm in your ascending aorta (which goes up toward your head), your surgeon can use a tube graft to replace the damaged section.
+Aneurysm in your ascending aorta: For an aneurysm in your ascending aorta (which goes up toward your head), your surgeon uses a tube graft to replace the damaged section.
 They get to it through a sternotomy, or cutting through your breastbone.
 They’ll also use this approach to operate on your aortic arch, a curved part that goes up toward your neck.

 Depending on the location of your aneurysm, your surgeon will need to replace or repair your aortic valve and/or aortic root next to your valve.